TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     itself without issue.
 Occasionally, however, a PI will have Boot Image changes also that need to accompany it.

+    Boot images can be customized by providing loader.conf.local and/or loader.rc.local files in POOL/boot/common/.
+When a new boot image is installed using `piadm install` these files are symlinked into the images.

 ## BOOTABLE POOLS

     A SmartOS bootable pool (POOL in the examples) contains: